Shomari Francis

-Shomari Francis (born March 31, 2001) is a U.S. Virgin Island soccer player who plays as a forward for the UVI Bucaneers and the U.S. Virgin Islands.
+Shomari Francis (born March 31, 2001) is a U.S. Virgin Island soccer player who plays as a forward for the UVI Buccaneers and the U.S. Virgin Islands.

 Club career

 In May 2017 Francis was part of the St. Croix team which represented the island at the annual Territorial Youth Sports Games.
 He scored against a St. Thomas team in the opening match but St. Croix fell 1–4.
 In July 2017 he was part of the Virgin Islands American Youth Soccer Organization under-19 team that competed in the Dana Cup in Hjørring, Denmark.

 After graduation from high school in June 2019, Francis announced his intentions to attend the University of the Virgin Islands and play for its soccer team.
 In October 2019 he appeared for the club in several matches including against Webber International Warriors on October 2 and Southeastern Fire two days later.

 He has also played for Prankton SC of the U.S. Virgin Islands Premier League.
 He scored a goal against Helenites SC in the opening match of the 2019 season.
 He scored two more goals against LaRaza on Matchday 8.